tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 able to fulfill or not of those guidelines, what applies here and what does not, and what following those guidelines would have changed in the cases where the guidelines would not have been followed.

+[FIXME: ADD SOMETHING ABOUT THE GAME BEING COMPLEX / DIFFERENT BEHAVIOURS] [FIXME: ADD SOMETHING ABOUT "WE WANT TO BUILD A PLATFORM BUT NO CHEATERS"] [FIXME: ADD SOMETHING ABOUT "HOW SECURE CAN I CODE?"]

 # Case Study [cs]

 ## Assumptions

 In our design and implementation of the Downsizing Game, we will start from the following assumptions:

-- There is no communication layer between the different part of the game (eg. : No networking)
+1. There is no communication layer between the different part of the game (eg. : No networking)
-- Everything is happening in the same process on a single CPU machine.
+2. Everything is happening in the same process on a single CPU machine.
 That is to say: only one instruction can be executed at a time, there is no parallelism/concurrency.
-- The technology used to develop the game prevents arbitrary memory from being read.
+3. The technology used to develop the game prevents arbitrary memory from being read.
 A player program will thus not be allowed to access data from objects it has been given an explicit pointer and/or reference to it.

 The reason why we want to work under those assumptions is that the focus here is to be put on the security of the